ONSdigital/ssdc-rm-notify-service/README.md

 A service for making requests to Gov Notify

 ## Building
+As part of documentation auto-generation, an NPM library is required to be installed, which can be done by running: `sudo npm install -g widdershins`

 To run all the tests and build the image
 ```
    mvn clean install